PatriciaXiao/TIMME/README.md

 ## Environment

-Language: Tested on Python 3.6, 3.7 or 3.8.
+Language: Tested on Python 3.6, 3.7 and 3.8.
 All worked well.

 Pre-requisites (other versions might apply as well, these are the developing environment we've used):